sumn2u/deep-waste-app/README.md

 In this app,  we have prepared a substantial collection of waste images and trained a machine learning model.
 The trained model is then installed on a mobile device, enabling real-time waste identification.
 By simply capturing an image of the waste with their mobile device, users can receive an instant classification of the waste into categories such as paper, plastic, glass, metal, and more, via the machine learning model.
 With this approach, one can have many advantages such as:
-- Convenience: By using mobile devices, waste identification can be performed anywhere, at any time, making it more accessible and convenient for users.
+- **Convenience**: By using mobile devices, waste identification can be performed anywhere, at any time, making it more accessible and convenient for users.
-- Increased Accuracy: Machine learning models are trained on large datasets, which can result in improved accuracy compared to manual waste classification.
+- **Increased Accuracy**: Machine learning models are trained on large datasets, which can result in improved accuracy compared to manual waste classification.
-- Real-time Feedback: By using a mobile device, users receive instant feedback on the type of waste they are dealing with, allowing them to make informed decisions on how to properly manage the waste.
+- **Real-time Feedback**: By using a mobile device, users receive instant feedback on the type of waste they are dealing with, allowing them to make informed decisions on how to properly manage the waste.
-- Data Collection: The data collected through mobile waste identification can be used to track waste generation and management efforts over time, helping to identify areas for improvement and set new waste reduction goals.
+- **Data Collection**: The data collected through mobile waste identification can be used to track waste generation and management efforts over time, helping to identify areas for improvement and set new waste reduction goals.

 ## Features
 Here are some of its features: